sbarber/readme/README.md

 * We should talk regularly - once a week or once every other week.
 * You set the agenda.
 What would you like to talk about?
 What’s going well?
 What’s bugging you?
 * These don’t need to be status updates unless you really want to talk about project status.
+* I like [this](https://larahogan.me/blog/first-one-on-one-questions/) format for our first 1:1 as I get to know you.